cwestend/BClumpy_iNNterpol/README.md

 ## Usage

-Just run it in the directory with the above files
+Just run it in the directory with the above files to obtain the interpolated flux for the different parametes: